 The Organization collects rents on an monthly basis.
 If rents are paid late, the Organization tries to work with the tenants and allow them to pay late if needed.
-In 2015, there were none outstanding.
-Therefore, the Organization has no accounts receivable.
+In 2016, there were none outstanding.
+The only balance in the Accounts Receivable account is from MDHD Housing Development for a federal grant awarded in 2016 but not paid out until January of 2017.